 We will keep all information about you safe and secure in password protected documents, on NHS servers and in locked offices with restricted access.
-If you partake in any interviews, your anonymised voice recording will be securely sent to a transcription company who will convert what you have said into text.
-They will then send it back to the chief investigator to analyse and destroy their copy.

 Once we have finished the study, we will keep some of the data so we can check the results.
 We will write our reports in a way that no-one can work out that you took part in the study.